 By default, Tanium provides the Tanium Scan Engine (powered by JovalCM), but if you uploaded another supported engine, you can select that engine.
 For more information on scan engines, see Working with scan engines and JREs.

 - In the Engines tab, do the following:

 - Click for an engine in the list to open the targeting window.

 - Select Computer Groups you want to target.
-You can select multiple computer groups in this field.

 - Click Save.